EugenMayer/azure-agent-self-hosted-toolkit/README.md

 ### Many agents

-X agents, creates agent0....agent14 in the pool Default with an MTU of `1400`
+X agents, creates 15 agents (agent0....agent14) in the pool Default with an MTU of `1400`

 ```
 ./batch-setup.sh 0 15 <PAT> Default 1 1400